amiteshhh/DemoMavenWebProject/README.md

 # Sample maven project

-This project demonstrate how you can integrate the [node](https://nodejs.org/) based build system into [maven](https://maven.apache.org/).
+This project demonstrate how you can integrate the [node](https://nodejs.org/) based build system into [maven](https://maven.apache.org/) using maven plugin [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).

 ## Use Case

-Front end developer prefers the `node` based ecosystem which comes with many handy tools like [npm](), [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/) and many more to manage application development, code validation, test automation, optimization, deployment etc.
+Front end developer prefers the _node_ based ecosystem which comes with many handy tools like [npm](https://www.npmjs.com/), [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/) and many more to manage application development, code validation, test automation, optimization, deployment etc.

-However If you want to integrate it into Java Project, say, to deploy it as a WAR, you must put the entire front-end codebase into appropriate directory of Java project (normally under `WebContent` or `Webapp` folder).
-Unfortunately Java build system doesn't have inbuilt support to invoke `node` commands and therefore you will not only lose the various optimization, validations that you were able to do in `node` ecosystem but also it will look ugly and unmanagable to put everything inside `WebContent` directory.
+However If you want to integrate it into Java Project to deploy it as a [WAR](https://en.wikipedia.org/wiki/WAR_(file_format)) , you must put the entire front-end code-base into appropriate directory of Java project (normally under `WebContent` or `webapp` folder).
+Unfortunately Java build system doesn't have inbuilt support to invoke _node_ commands and therefore you will not only lose the various optimization, validations that you were able to do in _node_ ecosystem but also it will look ugly and unmanageable to put everything inside `webapp` directory.

->Manually copying the the optimized/compiled/validated front end code to appropriate directory of Java project each time you do the Java buildis also time consuming and painful.
+>Manually copying the the optimized/compiled/validated front-end code to appropriate directory of Java project is time consuming and painful.

 ## Solution

-Fortunately there are many maven plugins available which can run the `node` command.
+Fortunately there are many maven plugins available which can run the _node_ command.
 One such plugin is [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin).

 This plugin downloads/installs Node and NPM locally for your project, runs npm install, and then any combination of Bower, Grunt, Gulp, Jspm, Karma, or Webpack.

-All we need to do is additionally write appropriate grunt/gulp task to copy the fron-end code to appropriate Java direcory( normally `WebContent` folder)
+All we need to do is additionally write appropriate grunt/gulp task to copy the front-end code to appropriate Java directory( `webapp` folder in maven based project)

 ## Example

+This sample project is built using maven and Grunt for client task automation.

-### Step 1 : Dynamic Java Website Project Creation Using Maven
+### __Step 1:__ Dynamic Java Website Project Creation Using Maven
 > Skip if you have already done.

 I will be using `maven` command to create a Maven Project.
 You can also use `eclipse` to create Maven project.